rkulagowski/httpx/docs/quickstart.md

 HTTPX will use universal line endings, normalising all cases to `\n`.

 In some cases you might want to access the raw bytes on the response without applying any HTTP content decoding.
-In this case any content encoding that the web server has applied such as `gzip`, `deflate`, or `brotli` will not be automatically decoded.
+In this case, any content encoding that the web server has applied, such as `gzip`, `deflate`, or `brotli`, will not be automatically decoded.

 ```python
 >>> with httpx.stream("GET", "https://www.example.com") as r: